mmistakes/so-simple-theme/team/index.md

   creditlink:
 ---

-Stan is a team effort that could not be carried out with external grant funding.
+Stan is a team effort that could not be carried out without external grant funding.

 Development Team